 Mix well, scrape down bowl and rest for 30 minutes.

 Stretch and fold 3 more times.
-Then bulk proove for 2 hours.
+Then bulk proove for another 3-4 hours.

 Preshape the dough with a coil fold then rest uncovered another 15 minutes.